-From a financial perspective, STEO continues to focus on implementation of significant key initiatives and projects to ensure application of best practices in all areas.
+From a financial perspective, STEO continues to focus on implementation of key initiatives and projects to ensure application of best practices in all areas.

 Maintaining consistent and timely financial data, along with key performance indicators, will give us the tools to not only look into the future, but also to evaluate the past and identify areas for improvement.
-A monthly financial reporting process is in place that reviews actual results and a forecasted projection for the remainder of the fiscal year.
-If found, identified material variances are investigated further.
-These controls enable us to monitor expenditures, quickly identify discrepancies, and explain any variances to budget.
+A monthly financial reporting process is in place that reviews actual results compared to budget, and forecasts a financial projection for the remainder of the fiscal year.
+Monitoring our performance allows us to compare the organizations' achievements with set strategies, goals and targets.
+It allows us to closely monitor expenditures, quickly identify discrepancies, predict future costs with greater reliability and explain any variances to budget.
 Greater emphasis has been placed on TRACS Management reporting to generate monthly reports and key performance indicators.